kiba-scripts/wcoin-client/README.md

 Electron based Telegram WEB extension with autoclicker!
-Native running TapSwap on desktop without emulators!
+Native running W-Coin on desktop without emulators!

 > [!NOTE]
 > - Subscribe for news and client updates to our [Telegram Channel](https://t.me/kiba_scripts)